computamike/HueStatusModule/README.md

 ## Testing

-The default codestyle in this repository is [APC-style](https://github.com/APCOvernight/apc-style), run `npm run lint` to lint all js files in your project.
+The default codestyle in this repository is [APC-style](https://github.com/APCOvernight/apc-style).
+Run `npm run lint` to lint all js files in your project.

-Unit tests based on [mocha](https://mochajs.org/) are included in the test folder.
+Unit tests based on [mocha](https://mochajs.org/) are included in the `test` folder.
 Run these with `npm run test` command.
 Test coverage is calculated using [nyc](https://github.com/istanbuljs/nyc).

 [Stryker](https://stryker-mutator.github.io/) mutation tests can be run with `npm run stryker`